Alvaro Luna Hernandez

 Alvaro Luna Hernandez (born May 12, 1952) is a Chicano liberation and prison abolition activist from Alpine, Texas.
 He is currently serving a 50-year sentence for aggravated assault of a police officer.
 He is housed at McConnell Unit prison.
 He spends his time as "Jailhouse Lawyer", also known as an amateur attorney, assisting indigent inmates he believes to be innocent or deserving in their pursuit of justice.

 1975 arrest

 In September 1975, Hernandez was arrested for allegedly murdering Robert Anthony Beard, a former Sul Ross State University student and motel clerk.
 Several days after the murder occurred police arrested a former motel employee named Palmira Hernandez (no relation) on unrelated drug charges.
-Under interrogation Palmira allegedly claimed to have witnessed Alvaro Hernandez commit the murder as part of a robbery.
+Under interrogation Palmira allegedly claimed to have witnessed Alvaro Hernandez who at the time was a local political activist commit the murder as part of a robbery.
 No money was actually taken from the motel and no other evidence connected Hernandez to the crime.
-The witness, Palmira Hernandez was granted full immunity for a number of unrelated offenses in exchange for her testimony and later recanted her statements, stating her confession was coerced by the police and she was instructed to testify that Alvaro Hernandez committed the murders under threat of prosecution.
+The witness, Palmira Hernandez, was granted full immunity for a number of unrelated offenses in exchange for her testimony and later recanted her statements, stating her confession was coerced by the police and she was instructed to testify that Alvaro Hernandez committed the murders under threat of prosecution.